Inference in Functional Linear Quantile Regression: Introduction

-We propose to represent the smooth signal covariate and the quantile regression parameter function using the same orthogonal basis system; this reduces the inner product part of the linear fQR model to an infinite sum of products of basis coefficients of the smooth covariate and parameter function.
-There are many options in terms of orthogonal bases: we consider the data-driven basis that is formed by the leading eigenbasis functions of the covariance of the true covariate signal and use the percentage of variance explained (PVE) criterion to determine a finite truncation for this basis.
-While using a finite basis system reduces the dimensionality of the problem, an important challenge is handling the variability of the basis coefficients of the smooth covariate, called functional principal component (fPC) scores.
-We develop the asymptotic distributions of the quantile estimators based on the estimated fPC scores, when functional covariate is sampled at fine grid of points (dense design).
+We propose to represent the latent smooth covariate and the quantile regression parameter function using the same orthogonal basis system; this reduces the inner product part of the linear fQR model to an infinite sum of products of basis coefficients of the smooth covariate and parameter function.
+There are various options of orthogonal basis types: we consider the data-driven basis that is formed by the leading eigenbasis functions of the covariance of the true covariate signal and use the percentage of variance explained criterion to determine a finite truncation for this basis.
+While using a finite basis system reduces the dimensionality of the problem, an important challenge is handling the variability of the basis coefficients of the smooth latent signal, called functional principal component (fPC) scores.
+We develop the asymptotic distributions of the quantile estimators based on the estimated fPC scores, when the functional covariate is sampled at a fine grid of points (dense design).
 Finally, we introduce an adjusted Wald test statistic and develop its asymptotic null distribution.
-The introduced testing procedure shows excellent numerical results even in the situations when the functional covariate is sampled at few and irregular time points across the study (sparse design) and the measurements are contaminated by error.
+The introduced testing procedure shows excellent numerical results even in situations when the functional covariate is sampled at few and irregular time points across the study (sparse design) and the measurements are contaminated by error.